PmagPy/RockmagPy-notebooks/book/intro.md

 ## Jupyter notebooks using RockmagPy

 This page links to available notebooks that have been developed to use RockmagPy to analyze data from rock magnetic experiments.
-The notebook versions that are shown within this book are static (they don't run the code).
+The notebook versions that are shown within this book are static (i.e. they don't run the code).
 Some of the interactive features that have been developed are not visible as they would be in a running notebook.
-They do give an overall sense of what functions are available within RockmagPy and explain some associated methods.
+The rendered notebookes do give an overall sense of what functions are available within RockmagPy and explain some associated methods.

 ### Code/data nuts and bolts

-- [**RockmagPy set-up**](./rockmag_set_up.ipynb) This notebook can be imported into JupyterHub (like the EarthRef JupyterHub) and be used to import the latest code and notebooks.
+- [**RockmagPy set-up**](./rockmag_set_up.ipynb) This notebook can be imported into JupyterHub (like the EarthRef JupyterHub) and be used to import the latest code and notebooks from Github.
 - [**Rockmag MagIC data unpack**](./rockmag_data_unpack.ipynb) This notebook takes data from rock magnetic experiments that are in MagIC format and splits out the different MagIC tables.
 It also summarizes all the specimens and associated experiments within the measurements table.

 ### VSM data analysis